 Submitting proof of undergraduate degree completion may be satisfied during your first term at UoPeople through the submission of:

-1. official diploma (or transcript showing graduation) sent directly to UoPeople (either mailed or submitted online); or
+1. official diploma (or transcript showing graduation) sent directly to UoPeople (either mailed, submitted online or a scanned copy sent electronically); or

 2. a photocopy of the original diploma (or transcript showing graduation) certified by a notary sent directly to UoPeople (either mailed or submitted online); or